A Riemannian conjugate subgradient method for nonconvex and nonsmooth optimization on manifolds: Riemannian semismooth conjugate subgradient method

-In Algorithm \ref{alg:LS}, the initial search interval $[\underline{\tau}_{1}, \bar{\tau}_1]$ is restricted to $[0, {\mathrm{Inj}(\mathcal{M})}/{\|\eta_k \|}]$ to ensure that the chain rule of the directional derivatives of $\phi_k(t)$ is applicable (Lemma \ref{222222222222}).
-The Step 10 of Algorithm \ref{alg:LS} is called as null step because the output $t_k=0$.
-If the conditions in Step 2 of the IRP are met, then it indicates that $\tau_i$ is a local minimizer of $l$.
-Therefore, $\tau_i$ is a reasonable output of the IRP.
-The lower bound and upper bound of the search interval are updated in Step 6 and Step 8, respectively.
+The Step \ref{ls:10} of LS is termed a null step because its output is $0$.
+In the IRP, to ensure the applicability of the chain rule for the directional derivatives of $\phi_k(t)$ (Lemma \ref{222222222222}), the initial search interval $[\underline{\tau}_{1}, \bar{\tau}_1]$ is restricted to $[0, {\mathrm{Inj}(\mathcal{M})}/{\|\eta_k \|})$.
+If the conditions in Step \ref{irp:2} of the IRP are met, then $\tau$ is a local minimizer of $l$, i.e.,

+Therefore, $\tau$ is a reasonable output of the IRP.
+The lower and upper bounds of the search interval are updated in Step \ref{irp:6} and Step \ref{irp:8}, respectively.
 The parameters $q$ and $\rho$ are used to control the rate at which the interval is reduced.

-The other results of Algorithm~\ref{alg:LS} are as follows.
-Their proof is omitted because it is the same as \cite[Lemma 3.1]{bethke2024semismooth}.
+The additional results related to the LS are presented below.
+Their proofs are omitted since they are analogous to those in \cite[Lemma 3.1, Corollary 3.1]{bethke2024semismooth}.